110 dancers across 90 studios already use danZING

-Independent dancers in our danZING beta shared that they frequently forgot corrections, had rehearsal confusion, and repeated feedback loops.
+Comp dancers in our beta test shared that they frequently forgot corrections, had rehearsal confusion, and repeated feedback loops.

 danZING was built to fix that.